Quaternions-FTW/Jackett-public/README.md

 `sudo service jackett start`

-7. Now Jackett will automatically start on boot-uo.
-Check that it is running by typing in your web browser or click [http://localhost:9117](lhttp://localhost:9117)
+7. Now Jackett will automatically start on boot-up.
+Check that it is running by typing in your web browser or click [http://localhost:9117](http://localhost:9117)